fujidana/vscode-spec-command/README.md

 ## Known Issues

-* Syntax check by this extension has small differences with actual __spec__ interpretters.
+* Syntax check by this extension has small differences with actual __spec__ interpreters.
 * Statement continuation by putting a backslash at the end of the line is not supported in syntax highlight.

 Also read [GitHub issues](https://github.com/fujidana/vscode-spec/issues).